 Range: Ohio south to Florida, west to North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Tennessee, New Mexico, Mexico.
 Favourite flowers include, milkweeds, asters, thistles, goldenrods, Eupatorium, clovers.

-Body lengths in mm, queen 18 - 22, males 15 - 17.
+Body lengths in mm, female 18 - 22, males 15 - 17.
 Wings are smoky brown.
 This bumblebee is a cuckoo of Bombus pensylvanicus, and is now rare and possibly extinct.